 Our tech and professional services are free until you see value

-To do this, we’re offering our technology and professional services at $0 so you can run our cutting-edge endpoint management software, Tachyon, in your own environment so you can see real impact before deciding to buy it.
+To do this, we’re offering our technology and professional services at $0 so you can run our cutting-edge endpoint management software, Tachyon, in your own environment to see real impact before deciding to buy it.

 Why are we doing this?
 Fundamentally, because we believe it’s the right way to do business in B2B software.

-Engaging with you in this way removes high levels of risk from the sales process and puts the responsibility with us to prove that the technology works beyond a demo, proof of concept or even a pilot.
+Engaging in this way removes high levels of risk from the sales process and puts the responsibility with us to prove that the technology works beyond a demo, proof of concept, or even a pilot.

 If, after six months, Tachyon becomes an indispensable tool, we’ll help to create an active business case for an ongoing commitment—the difference here is that this business case is built on real outcomes that have happened in your organization so it’s devoid of conjecture and focused on value.
 However, if you’re not completely convinced after that period, we’ll also help remove the technology for free, and you owe us nothing.